Omeath: Transport

 The town is located on the R173 regional road.

 Omeath railway station was on the Dundalk, Newry and Greenore railway, which opened on 1 August 1876 and finally closed on 1 January 1952.

-A regular bus service runs through the village and links the village with Newry and Dundalk town.
+A regular bus service runs through the village and links the village with Newry and Dundalk.
 Bus Éireann Route 161 operates Monday to Friday, and Halpenny Travel operate a service on Sundays with journeys to Dundalk and Newry.
-In the summer months a regular foot passenger ferry service operates between Omeath and Warrenpoint County Down.
-Bikes and small motor cycles can also use this service during the summer months.
+In the summer months, a regular foot passenger ferry service operates between Omeath and Warrenpoint County Down.
+Bikes and small motorcycles can also use this service during the summer months.